aarneranta/gf-math/README.md

 [lean-bnfc](./lean-bnfc): a BNF grammar for a part of Lean

 ## Version 1

-This is a first "full-scale" version but implemented as a quick prototype.
+This was the first "full-scale" version but implemented as a quick prototype.
 Its code is in [grammars/v1](./grammars/v1)

 The list of concepts and Wikidata links are from